-To the left of the Cenotaph is a German Howitzer captured by the 33rd Battalion at Bouzencourt on 12 July 1918.
+To the left of the memorial is a German Howitzer captured by the 33rd Battalion at Bouzencourt on 12 July 1918.
 A small marble plaque inset with lead lettering is mounted at the base of the trophy recording this event.

 TO THE MEMORY OF THE MEN FROM THIS DISTRICT